+Are you experiencing signs of low freon in ac system?
 Your air conditioning system relies on a refrigerant, commonly referred to as “Freon” (a brand name for certain refrigerants), to cool the air circulating in your home or office.
 When your AC system has low Freon levels, it can’t perform efficiently, leading to discomfort, higher energy bills, and even potential damage to the system.
+You need professional ac repair services.

 In this article, we’ll explore the signs of low Freon in your AC system, the causes, and when it’s time to refill or recharge your system, particularly in the hot climates of Dubai and Sharjah.